Loading…

 Gradus progresses through all five species — from this simple note-against-note to florid counterpoint with passing tones, suspensions, and free mixture — following the exact sequence Fux taught and Mozart learned.

-New lessons, score studies, and curriculum updates — sent directly to serious students of the craft.
+New lessons, score studies, and curriculum updates — a short note now and then, as the method grows.